alexncayer/accsc560assign1.1/README.md

 //Beginning of server.js file down below:

 //Purpose of the server.js file below (acts as text section here on GitHub): To help define the 4 endpoint functions and information needed to perform the 4 API tasks of listUsers, addUser, showDetail (or ":id"), and deleteUser (Tutorialspoint.com, n.d.).
-These requests are made in Postman by creating a new HTTP request for each task as noted in Dr. Litman's Week 1 presentation slides (Litman, 2023).
-This .js file acts as the entry point and references the users.json file, which helps people be able to execute the 4 endpoint functions within the API application of Postman.
+//These requests are made in Postman by creating a new HTTP request for each task as noted in Dr. Litman's Week 1 presentation slides (Litman, 2023).
+//This .js file acts as the entry point and references the users.json file, which helps people be able to execute the 4 endpoint functions within the API application of Postman.

 //defines the express, app, and fs variables while also making sure express, fs, and express() parts are executed and fully fleshed out. var express = require('express');